openai/openai-dotnet/README.md

 [![NuGet version](https://img.shields.io/nuget/v/openai.svg)](https://www.nuget.org/packages/OpenAI/)

 The OpenAI .NET library provides convenient access to the OpenAI REST API from .NET applications.
-It includes scenario-specific client abstractions built atop the [System.ClientModel](https://learn.microsoft.com/dotnet/api/overview/azure/system.clientmodel-readme) library, well-defined types for OpenAI request and response models, and targeted adaptations of direct REST usage patterns to aid ease of use and better align with .NET conventions.

 It is generated from our [OpenAPI specification](https://github.com/openai/openai-openapi) in collaboration with Microsoft.